 \section{Introduction}

 A central objective of peer review is to identify and promote research of high impact that will shape the future of a field.
-Yet this process is under unprecedented strain, particularly in rapidly expanding areas such as artificial intelligence (AI), which face an explosion in paper submissions \citep{lipton2019troubling,sculley2018avoiding,papercopilot2025statsicml}.
+Yet, this process is under unprecedented strain, particularly in rapidly expanding areas such as artificial intelligence (AI), which face an explosion in paper submissions \citep{lipton2019troubling, sculley2018avoiding, papercopilot2025statsicml}.
 For the two largest AI conferences, submissions to the International Conference on Machine Learning (ICML) rose from \num{1676} in 2017 to \num{12107} in 2025, while those to the Conference on Neural Information Processing Systems (NeurIPS) increased from \num{3240} in 2017 to \num{21575} in 2025.
-This exponential growth has placed a heavy burden on peer review at AI conferences, leading to a reliance on graduate and undergraduate students as reviewers \citep{stelmakh2021novice}, many without prior publications at these venues, and increasingly, the use of language models for review \citep{liang2024can}.
-This raises serious concerns about review quality.
-A striking example is the NeurIPS 2021 experiment, which revealed that about half of the accepted papers would have been rejected under a second independent review \citep{cortes2021inconsistency,beygelzimer2023has}.
-Such inconsistency underscores the difficulty of identifying research with lasting impact within the overwhelming volume of incremental work.
+This exponential growth has placed a heavy burden on peer review at AI conferences, leading to reliance on graduate and undergraduate students as reviewers \citep{stelmakh2021novice}, many without prior publications at these venues, and increasingly, the use of language models for review \citep{liang2024can}.
+This raises serious concerns about the quality of the review.
+A striking example is the NeurIPS 2021 experiment, which revealed that approximately half of the accepted papers would have been rejected under a second independent review \citep{cortes2021inconsistency,beygelzimer2023has}.
+This inconsistency highlights the challenge of identifying research with lasting impact amidst the overwhelming volume of incremental work.
 A consequence of the decline of peer review that we cannot preclude is that the advancement of AI may follow a less-than-optimal path.